 Log cabin quilt pattern is a well-known and popular traditional quilt block, with strips sewn around a center square.
-Some sources claim that the log cabin quilt pattern is the most popular quilt pattern in America!
+Some sources claim that the log cabin design is the most popular quilt pattern in America!

 Looking for a scrap-busting project?
 This quilt block is perfect for those small pieces and left over strips of fabrics to make a log cabin quilt with a scrappy look.